2017 National League Championship Series: Game 3

 The series moved to Wrigley Field in Chicago for Game Three.
 Kyle Schwarber homered off Yu Darvish in the first inning to give the Cubs an early lead, but it was the only run Darvish allowed in 61/3 innings, while he struck out seven Cubs batters.
-Andre Ethier, making his first start of the post-season, tied the game up with a solo home run in the second off of Kyle Hendricks and Chris Taylor homered in the third to put the Dodgers ahead 2–1.
+Andre Ethier, making his first start of the post-season, tied the game up with a solo home run in the second off Kyle Hendricks and Chris Taylor homered in the third to put the Dodgers ahead 2–1.
 The team added on against the Cubs' pitching staff.
 Joc Pederson doubled to lead off the fifth and scored on Chris Taylor's triple.
-Next inning, the Dodgers put two on with no outs off of Hendricks, who was relieved by Carl Edwards.
+Next inning, the Dodgers put two on with no outs off Hendricks, who was relieved by Carl Edwards.
 Edwards walked two to force in another run.
 In the eighth, Mike Montgomery allowed a leadoff walk and single, then threw two wild pitches that allowed another run to score before Kyle Farmer's sacrifice fly made it 6–1 Dodgers.
 Their bullpen continued to shut down the Cubs and this was the sixth straight post-season game they won, a franchise record.

 Game 4

 In game four, Jake Arrieta struck out nine batters over 62/3 innings in game five for the Cubs while Dodgers starter Alex Wood struck out seven in 42/3 innings.
 All the runs in the game were on solo homers.
-Cody Bellinger and Justin Turner for the Dodgers in the third and eighth off of Arrieta and Wade Davis, respectively.
+Cody Bellinger and Justin Turner for the Dodgers in the third and eighth off Arrieta and Wade Davis, respectively.
 Willson Contreras hit one in the second and Javier Báez hit two home runs in the second and fifth for the Cubs, who staved off elimination with a 3–2 win, despite manager Joe Maddon being ejected for the second time this series.
 Davis pitched the last two innings for the save.

 This would be the last Cubs’ postseason victory of the Theo Epstein-era (2012-2020).